ajaj777/ludobots/README.md

 [ imgur link here? ]

 ## Examples of Random versus Evolved Creatures:
+ [ images here ]
 ## How Does This All Work?
+We use a direct encoding that is a one-to-one map from genotype (genes) to phenotype (physical gene expression).
 <p align='center'>
 <img width="450" alt="Screen Shot 2023-03-11 at 1 49 20 PM" src="https://user-images.githubusercontent.com/13933221/224508701-1c2b1a76-7085-4fe2-a8ad-d766b2d3b1c9.png">
 <br>
+We evolve for 100 generations.
+During earlier generations, we make more dramatic alterations such as changing the number of links or their arrangement.
+As evolution reaches its later generations, we make smaller tweaks, such as altering the size of links and the synpactic weights between neurons.
 <img width="500" alt="Screen Shot 2023-03-11 at 1 50 49 PM" src="https://user-images.githubusercontent.com/13933221/224508780-6120e2e4-c74c-4756-b242-f2f6533dda22.png">
 <br>
+Our method of evolution is a parallel hill climber.
+A population starting with 100 randomly generated creatures is maintained.
+At each generation, parents give rise to one child each.
+If the child performs better, it takes the place of its parent.
+This lets us guarantee that the quality of creatures only improves across evolution.
+At the end, we choose the best creature we have found so far, and crown it winner.
 <img width="700" alt="Screen Shot 2023-03-11 at 1 51 13 PM" src="https://user-images.githubusercontent.com/13933221/224508802-19237243-f8ca-450c-ab91-cdfa5513d47a.png">
 <br>
+Our experiment conducted this evolution across 10 different random seeds, for 100 generations each, with 10 population members.
+This gives us a total of 10*100*10 = 10,000 simulations.
+Below is a graph denoting the quality (fitness) of the best creature at the current generation.
+We evolved creatures for locomotion along the x-axis.
  <img width="635" alt="Screen Shot 2023-03-11 at 2 05 21 PM" src="https://user-images.githubusercontent.com/13933221/224509340-cf4d445d-dbe8-4e0e-95d3-57cb59afba69.png">